Understanding possible side effects of QINLOCK

 - protruding neck veins

-The most common side effects of Qinlock include:
+More common side effects of QINLOCK can include:

 - Hair thinning or hair loss